Plastic bag bans in Australia: New South Wales

 In 2017, Premier Gladys Berejiklian stated that no regulation was needed because retailers responsible for 80% of plastic bags in the state (Coles, Woolworths, and Harris Farm) would voluntarily stop providing free plastic bags themselves.
 In October 2019, the Berejiklian Government blocked a Labor Party bill that would ban plastic bags, arguing that its plastic waste reduction discussion paper should be released first.
 The discussion paper was released in March 2020, and included a proposed plastic bag ban, which was likely to come into effect in 2021 following community consultation.

-In November 2021, a bill finally passed into law to explicitly legally ban single-use plastics throughout NSW.
+In November 2021, a bill passed into law to explicitly legally ban single-use plastics throughout NSW.
 The law went into legal effect on 1 June 2022.